SermetPekin/rss-discovery-engine/README.md

 python discover.py --strategy depth_first
 ```

+## Technical Details

+### How it detects "Blogs"
+The engine uses a multi-layered approach to distinguish blogs from other websites:
+1.  **RSS/Atom Feed**: The strongest signal.
+A site must have a valid feed to be indexed.
+2.  **Domain Filtering**: Allows standard TLDs (.com, .org, .io, .edu) but blocks social media platforms (Twitter, Facebook, LinkedIn), code repositories (GitHub), and encyclopedias (Wikipedia).
+3.  **Platform Indicators**: Detects common blog platforms (Substack, WordPress, Ghost) and URL patterns (e.g., `/blog/`, `/posts/`).

+### Graph Construction
+This tool focuses on the **crawling and graph construction** phase.
+It builds a directed graph of the blogosphere based on citations (links).
+While it does not currently implement ranking algorithms (like eigenvector centrality), the resulting graph data can be used for such analysis.

 ## Credits

 Inspired by [Andrew Gelman's Statistical Modeling Blog](https://statmodeling.stat.columbia.edu/).
 The initial 63 seed blogs were sourced from his curated blogroll, providing an excellent foundation of quality, interconnected blogs.

+Special thanks to Andrew for [featuring this project](https://statmodeling.stat.columbia.edu/2025/11/30/sermet-pekins-open-source-project-that-discovers-blogs-through-recursive-network-exploration/) on his blog!

 ## Notes